 In addition to risks and uncertainties in the ordinary course of business that are common to all businesses, important factors that are specific to our structure as a limited partnership, our industry and our company could materially impact our future performance and results of operations.
 We have provided below a list of these risk factors that should be reviewed when considering an investment in our securities.
-Panhandle files Annual Reports on Form 10-K that include risk factors that can be reviewed for further information.
-The risk factors set forth below, and those included in Panhandle's Annual Report on Form 10-K, are not all the risks we face and other factors currently considered immaterial or unknown to us may impact our future operations.
+ETO, Panhandle, Sunoco LP and USAC file Annual Reports on Form 10-K that include risk factors that can be reviewed for further information.
+The risk factors set forth below, and those included in ETO's, Panhandle's, Sunoco LP's and USAC's Annual Reports, are not all the risks we face and other factors currently considered immaterial or unknown to us may impact our future operations.